 - Knead the dough - Increase the speed and knead on medium until the dough passes the windowpane test.

 - Add the butter - Add the soft, room temperature butter 1 tablespoon at a time, letting it fully incorporate between each addition.
+Be patient — it can take 60 seconds for each cube of butter to incorporate.

-- Knead the dough - Once the butter has been added, knead the dough again on medium speed until it passes the windowpane test a second time.
+- Knead the dough - Once all the butter has been added, knead the dough again on medium speed until it passes the windowpane test a second time.

 Kitchen temperature makes a big difference in how quickly your brioche rises.
 If your kitchen is cold, the butter will be more solid and the dough will rise slowly.
 If your kitchen is warm, the butter will be warm and the dough will rise quickly.